Skip to content

 MIDI Scripter was originally created to overcome some limitations of Ableton Live without getting into rewriting its complex built-in MIDI remote scripts.

 MIDI Scripter has two ways to communicate directly with Ableton Live internals.
-Both has own limitations, so some use cases may require to use both.
+Both have their own limitations, so some use cases may require to use both.

-The idea behind this method is to use the existing Ableton Live remote script and communicate with it by MIDI.
-Special remote script should be installed to Ableton Live and assigned to virtual MIDI ports in its settings.
+The idea behind this method is to use pre-mapped Ableton Live user remote script and communicate with it using MIDI.

 Example: Select armed track script with Ableton MIDI Remote Script